 This meta-program involves what it takes to convince someone of something.

 “The convincer strategy has two parts.
 To figure out what consistently convinces someone, you must first find out what sensory building blocks he needs to become convinced, and then you must discover how often he has to receive these stimuli before becoming convinced.”

-Meta-Program #6 – Possibility vs. Necessity
+6. Possibility vs. Necessity NLP Meta-Program

 You might know some people that are minimalists or you might be a minimalist yourself, and focus on just what you need.
 On the other hand, you might be a seeker and always looking to expand your opportunities and possibilities.

 “Ask someone why he went to work for his present company or why he bought his current car or house.
 Some people are motivated primarily by necessity, rather than by what they want.
 They do something because they must.

 They’re not pulled to take action by what is possible.
 They’re not looking for infinite varieties of experience.
 They go through life taking what comes and what is available.
 When they need a new job or a new house or a new car or even a new spouse, they go out and accept what is available. ‘

 Others are motivated to look for possibilities.
 They’re motivated less by what they have to do than by what they want to do.
 They seek options, experiences, choices, paths.”

 7. Independent, Cooperative and Proximity Working Styles NLP Meta-Program